- BSc., Chemistry, University of Sheffield in 1971.

 Graham Stringer is a Labour MP for Blackley and Broughton and trustee of the UK climate science denial think tank the Global Warming Policy Foundation.
-Stringer is also part of a close-knit network of Brexit climate science deniers – he was a board member of Vote Leave during last year’s referendum.
+Stringer is also part of a close-knit network of pro-Brexit climate science deniers, having served on the board of the official Vote Leave campaign during the EU referendum.

 Stance on Climate Change